 The National Board of Surgical Technology and Surgical Assisting (NBSTSA), formerly the LCC-ST was established in 1974 as the certifying agency for surgical technologists.
-NBSTSA is solely responsible for all decisions regarding certification; from determining eligibility to maintaining, denying, granting and renewing the designation.
+NBSTSA is organized as a 501-C(6) organization, and is solely responsible for all decisions regarding certification; from determining eligibility to maintaining, denying, granting and renewing the designation.

 The NBSTSA is governed by a ten (10) member Board of Directors composed of:

 - Seven Certified Surgical Technologists (CST’s), and Certified Surgical First Assistant (CST/CSFA)